openlookeng/hetu-core/hetu-docs/en/connector/HBase.md

     hbase.kerberos.keytab=/opt/openlookeng/xxx/user.keytab
     hbase.kerberos.principal=lk_username@HADOOP.COM

+Note:
-Note: Currently, the snapshot lifecycle in client side mode is not maintained.
+1. Currently, the snapshot lifecycle in client side mode is not maintained.
 If the number of snapshots exceeds the limit of HBase, you need to manually clear the snapshots in HDFS.
+2. Operators push down is not supported in client side mode.
+3. Snapshots cannot be created for HBase system tables (for example, the schema name is hbase).
 ```